jcsnider/Orion-Game-Engine/README.md

 What is it?
 ===========
-This is a simple, tilebased 2D ORPG game engine.
+This is a tilebased 2D ORPG game engine.
 It features a client and server application setup with a basic GUI on both ends.

 Game Features:
 ==============